-- Course C Online Puzzles Website - CS Fundamentals Main Activity Tips Lesson Recommendations Make a Copy -
+- Course C Online Puzzles 2018 Website - CS Fundamentals Main Activity Tips -Lesson Recommendations

-- Unplugged Blocks (Courses C-F) -Manipulatives Make a Copy -

-- Think Spot Journal Reflection Journal
+- Unplugged Blockly Blocks (Grades 2 -5) - Manipulatives (download) - Think Spot Journal Reflection Journal

-Make a Copy -

 - Algorithm A list of steps to finish a task. - Program An algorithm that has been coded into something that can be run by a machine. - Programming The art of creating a program.